DerekHLeckner/movie_recommendation_system/README.md

 I want to add a feature where a user inputs all the movies they have seen, and give them reccomendations.
 However, given there's a lot of movies, this would take forever.
 So I made sure you can see what movies a random chosen user has seen when you run the system, that way you can view the reccomendations and judge accuracy for yourself!

+Please execute the main.py file, not the notebook!